 DUF6 Conversion Contractor

-As DOE's DUF6 contractor, Mid-America Conversion Services (MCS) is the project management and plant operating contractor for the project to convert more than 700,000 metric tons of DUF6 into depleted uranium oxide, a more stable chemical form that can be reused, stored, or disposed.
+As DOE's DUF6 contractor, Mid-America Conversion Services (MCS) is the project management and plant operating contractor responsible for the conversion of more than 700,000 metric tons of DUF6 into depleted uranium oxide, a more stable chemical form that can be reused, stored, or disposed.
 A coproduct of the conversion process is hydrofluoric acid, which is reused industrially.

 DUF6 is a by-product of the uranium enrichment process conducted at U.S. gaseous diffusion enrichment plants at Portsmouth, Ohio, Paducah, Kentucky and Oak Ridge, Tennessee.
 It is temporarily stored in about 63,000 steel cylinders at the Portsmouth and Paducah sites.